-Business Short-Term Certificate Program Code

-STC-BUSX-BUSI

-This certificate program recognizes progress toward completion of an A.S. degree (Business concentration) or a Business Administration A.A.S. degree and includes many of the essential skills needed to analyze and resolve many of the day-to-day challenges commonly encountered in businesses.
+Business Short-Term Certificate Program Code STC-BUSX-BUSI CIP 52.0201 Type Short-Term Certificate concentration) or a Business Administration A.A.S. degree and includes many of the essential skills needed to analyze and resolve many of the day-today challenges commonly encountered in businesses.